Mount Sinai Holy Church of America

-The Mount Sinai Holy Church of America(MSHCA), is a Christian church in the Holiness-Pentecostal tradition.
+The Mount Sinai Holy Church of America (MSHCA) is a Christian church in the Holiness-Pentecostal tradition.
 The church is episcopal in governance.
 It has approximately 130 congregations in 14 states and 4 countries and a membership of over 50,000.
-The organization's headquarters is located in Philadelphia, PA.
+Its headquarters is in Philadelphia, Pennsylvania.

 History

 Founded by Ida B. Robinson, the organization is the only organization founded by an African-American woman that held consistent female leadership from its founding in 1924 until February 2001.

-Ida B. Robinson grew up in Pensacola, Florida, the seventh of twelve children born to Robert and Annie Bell.
-After her conversion as a teenager at an evangelistic street meeting, she led prayer services in homes.
-In 1910 she married Oliver Robinson.
-In search for better employment opportunities, the couple relocated from Pensacola to Philadelphia in 1917.

-In Philadelphia, she began conducting street evangelism in Philadelphia under the auspices of The United Holy Church of America.
-In 1919, Robinson was installed as pastor of Mount Olive Holy Temple, a small mission that was affiliated with the United Holy Church.

-1924 became a significant year in the life of Ida Robinson.
-While fasting and praying in the church for ten days, she stated that she received a revelation from God.
-As she related, “The Holy Ghost spoke and said, ‘Come out on Mount Sinai.”
-After this encounter, Robinson believed that God was calling her to “Come out on Mount Sinai,” so that “I will use you to loose the women.”
+In 1924, while fasting and praying in the church for ten days, Robinson said she received a revelation from God: "The Holy Ghost spoke and said, ‘Come out on Mount Sinai.'"
 On May 20, 1924, the State of Pennsylvania granted her a charter for the church under the name of the Mount Sinai Holy Church of America, Incorporated.

-At its founding, women comprised six of nine members of the Board of Elders as well as the top four officers.
-Ida Robinson began to conduct many evangelistic works and church planting.
-To strengthen the general organization, an Annual Convocation was instituted.
-This Annual meeting was first held in Philadelphia for eight days in September, 1925, she was also consecrated as Bishop during the meeting.
-When she died, the denomination consisted of 84 churches, more than 160 ordained ministers of whom 125 were women, an accredited school in Philadelphia, mission work in Cuba and Guyana, and a farm in South Jersey that provided a safe haven away from the city for church members.